 Firms also have a risk assessment at the heart of meeting AML obligations.
 As risks change over time, your risk assessment will need to be kept up to date.
 Companies that apply a risk-based approach to anti-money laundering (AML) will have a major impact on ML / TF risks that may arise in their businesses.
 FCA does not elaborate on how firms assess risk and risk-based approaches.
 Firms also change their risk assessments depending on the product they sell, their size, and the nature of the risks they have.
 With appropriate AML software, companies can perform the required risk assessments.

-FCA's Supervisory Program
+Financial Conduct Authority's Supervisory Program

 FCA has two proactive AML inspection programs.
 One of these programs is the Systematic Anti-Money Laundering Programme (SAMLP).
 This program includes 14 major retail and investment banks operating in the UK, higher risk business models, and strategic operations abroad.
 The second is the regular AML inspections program for high financial crime risks, often found in smaller banks.